Saturday, December 15, 2012

 Roger Thompson, Divided We Stand: Watertown 1630-1680

-Comments, questions, confrontations welcome
+Comments, questions, polite confrontations welcome

 cite your sources please